 Lastly, mangroves have a unique way of reproducing, the seed pods germinate while on the tree, so they are ready to root when they drop.
 This allows for the seed to root immediately if it falls during low tide.
 If the seed falls during high tide it can float until it finds solid ground.
 These seeds may grow up to two feet in one year, and will grow arching roots to anchor the seed to the ground (“What’s a Mangrove?”).

-Mangroves are incredibly important parts of the ecosystem, and it is important to take the steps necesarry to conserve Mangrove forests.
-This can be done by donating to Enhance a Village!
+Mangroves are incredibly important parts of the ecosystem, and it is important to take the steps necessary to conserve Mangrove forests.
+This can be done by volunteering or donating to Enhance a Village!
 Your donation can help to save Mangrove forests, and help conservation efforts worldwide.